Introduction

 If you have IBS, you are not alone.

-Many people manage IBS successfully.
+Many individuals can manage IBS successfully.

 Let us look at the steps.